 Whether you like it or not, consumers will still choose the familiar brand over something unfamiliar unless they see something of unique value.
 A well-thought brand strategy will help put your brand on the map.

 Start with your core values – what do your brand and your company stand for?
 Next, how do you want to present your brand to your consumers?
-Do you want to be quirky or you want to be the voice of luxury?
+Do you want to be quirky or do you want to be the voice of luxury?

 #3 If you can’t present your product in a few sentences, forget about it.